nhsuk/nhsuk-frontend/docs/installation/installing-compiled.md

 ## Create an example page to check for errors

-1. Create a page in your project using the following HTML (in your live application, you should use the [Design system page template](https://service-manual.nhs.uk/design-system/styles/page-template) instead):
+1. Create a page in your project using the following HTML (in your live application, you should use the [design system page template](https://service-manual.nhs.uk/design-system/styles/page-template) instead):

    ```html
    <!DOCTYPE html>